Three interesting images that sold on eBay today combine to tell the story of transportation in the Castlegar area.

 The Thederahns sold in 1967, but I don’t know to whom.
 The old store is now the Jagged Edge Salon at 2623 Broadwater Rd. while the former garage is now the Robson-Raspberry Improvement District office at 2619 Broadwater.
 They are seen below.
 One of these buildings had an upper storey that was lopped off following a fire around 2001, but I can’t remember which.

-I think John Holuboff bought the Zeibin store.
+I think John Holuboff bought the Zibin store.
 At least he was running a store at Robson as of 1962.
-Around 1965, he built Johnny’s Grocery a few lots east at 2593 Broadwater.
-The photos below show Johnny’s in the background in August 1973 and today.
+Around 1965, he built Johnny’s Grocery (or Johnnie’s Grocery) a few lots east at 2593 Broadwater and ran it with son Walter.

 The ferry itself operated from 1919 until 1988, when it was removed much to the dismay of Robson and Raspberry residents, who had to wait until 1994 for a new bridge to open.